 • Chinese Mainland students must take an additional course Practice and Theory of Socialism Market Economy which is required by the Ministry of Education of China.

-5. Upon completion of the MNSCM Program, if meeting the requirements of degree conferral prescribe by Chinese authorities, students will receive a study certificate and a degree diploma from Ningbo University and a graduate-level professional certificate from MIT.
+5. Upon completion of the MNSCM Program, if meeting the requirements of degree conferral prescribe by the authorities, students will receive a study certificate and an MBA degree diploma from Ningbo University and a Graduate Certificate in Logistics & Supply Chain Management from the MIT Global SCALE Network.

 1. Prospective overseas students should apply to MNSCM here.